 The Trust also continues to review its financial procedures to ensure appropriate controls are in place to provide reasonable assurance against fraud and error with the PS Financials package helping to achieve this.
 The Trust changed its budgeting software (IMP) in 2019/20 to develop longer term planning and forecast of financial risk.
-The Trust continues to use and develop We Are Every which is a risk and compliance management system.
-We Are Every has also been used during lockdown for its extensive online training package with staff undertaking training at home in such areas as Covid Awareness and Infection prevention and disease control.
+The Trust continues to use and develop We Are Every, which is a risk and compliance management system.
 Over 95% of Staff have completed Fire Awareness in Education and GDPR Essentials.